-5.1 Algorithm and Metric selection
+6.1 Algorithm and Metric selection

-- -a $\langle n \rangle$ : chooses between the standard MBL (nearest neighbor search) algorithm (n=0, this is the default value), and the decision tree-based optimization IGTREE (n=1). - -m < n>: chooses between similarity metrics.
-Only applicable in conjunction with MBL (-a 0).
+- -a < n>: chooses between the standard IB1 (nearest neighbor search) algorithm (n=0, this is the default value), the decision tree-based optimization IGTREE (n=1), and the hybrid of the two: TRIBL (n=2). - -m <n> : chooses between similarity metrics.
+Only applicable in conjunction with IB1 (-a 0).
 The possible values are: - n=0 Weighted Overlap metric (default).
-See section 3.1.1.
+See section 4.1.1.
 The difference between two feature-values is 1 if they are different and 0 if they are exactly the same.
 Can be used in combination with feature-weights that are specified using the -w argument. - n=1 Modified Value Difference Metric.
-See section 3.1.3.
+See section 4.1.3.
 The difference between two feature-values is a continuous measure which depends on the difference between their conditional probability distribution over the target categories.
 The differences between all pairs of featurevalues are computed before the test phase, unless the number of feature-values is too large, or the -- option is used.
-This metric can be used in combination with feature-weights that are specified using the -w argument. - -w <n>: chooses between feature-weighting possibilities.
-The weights are used in the metric of MBL and in the ordering of the IGTREE.
+This metric can be used in combination with feature-weights that are specified using the -w argument. - -w < n>: chooses between feature-weighting possibilities.
+The weights are used in the metric of IB1 and in the ordering of the IGTREE.
 Possible values are: - n=0 No weighting, i.e. all features have the same importance (weight = 1). - n=1 Gain Ratio weighting (default).
-See section 3.1.2. - n=2 Information Gain weighting.
-See section 3.1.2. - n=filename Instead of a number we can supply a filename to the -w option.
+See section 4.1.2. - n=2 Information Gain weighting.
+See section 4.1.2. - n=filename Instead of a number we can supply a filename to the -w option.
 This causes TiMBL to read this file and use its contents as weights.
-(See section 4.2 for a description of the weights file) - -k <n>: Number of nearest neighbors used for extrapolation.
-Only applicable in conjunction with MBL (-a 0).
+(See section 5.2 for a description of the weights file) - -k <n>: Number of nearest neighbors used for extrapolation.
+Only applicable in conjunction with IB1 (-a 0) and TRIBL (-a 2).
 The default is 1.
 Especially with the MVDM metric it is often useful to determine a good value larger than 1 for this parameter (usually an odd number, to avoid ties).

 Note that due to ties (instances with exactly the same similarity to the test instance) the number of instances used to extrapolate might in fact be much larger than this parameter.

-- -R <n> : Resolve ties in the classifier randomly, using a random generator with seed n.
-As a default this is OFF, and ties are resolved in favor of the category which is more frequent in the training set as a whole-remaining ties are resolved on a first come first served basis. - -t <@file>: If the filename given after -t starts with '@', TiMBL will read commands for testing from file.
+- -q <n> : n is the TRIBL offset, the index number of the feature where TRIBL should switch from IGTREE to IB1.
+Does not apply to the other two algorithms. - -R <n> : Resolve ties in the classifier randomly, using a random generator with seed n.
+As a default this is OFF, and ties are resolved in favor of the category which is more frequent in the training set as a whole-remaining ties are resolved on a first come first served basis. - -t <@file> : If the filename given after -t starts with '@', TiMBL will read commands for testing from file.
 This file should contain one set of instructions per line.
-On each line new values can be set for the following command line options: -d -D -e -k -m -o -O -p -P -R -v -w -x -% --.
-It is compulsory that each line contains a -t <file> argument to specify the name of the test file.
+On each line new values can be set for the following command line options: -D -e -F -k -m -o -p -q -R -t -u -v -w -x -% --.
+It is compulsory that each line in file contains a -t <testfile> argument to specify the name of the test file.

-5.2 Input options
+6.2 Input options